 Pasabag is a valley of stone “mushrooms”.
 And if you wish, you can also walk to it from Göreme.

-But there is an easier way to get there!
-Boarding a dolmush going towards Avanos and getting off at the turn to Zelve.
-To which gravitates the valley with its own national park, Zelve Açık Hava Müzesi.
+But there is an easier way to get there by boarding a dolmush going towards Avanos and getting off at the turn to Zelve.
+To the latter gravitates the valley with its own national park, Zelve Açık Hava Müzesi.

 It is worth warning the driver about your intention to exit at the turn .
-Because otherwise you will go to Avanos.
+Because otherwise you will go right to Avanos

 The main attraction of Pasabag is the church of the hermit, St. Simeon.
 It is located inside the three-headed “mushroom”.